History of Guyana: Nineteenth-century British Guiana

-The constitution of the British colony favored the white and South Asian planters.
+The constitution of the British colony favoured the white and South Asian planters.
 Planter political power was based in the Court of Policy and the two courts of justice, established in the late 18th century under Dutch rule.
 The Court of Policy had both legislative and administrative functions and was composed of the governor, three colonial officials, and four colonists, with the governor presiding.
 The courts of justice resolved judicial matters, such as licensing and civil service appointments, which were brought before them by petition.

-The Court of Policy and the courts of justice, controlled by the plantation owners, constituted the center of power in British Guiana.
-The colonists who sat on the Court of Policy and the courts of justice were appointed by the governor from a list of nominees submitted by two electoral colleges.
-In turn, the seven members of each College of Electors were elected for life by those planters possessing twenty-five or more slaves.
-Though their power was restricted to nominating colonists to fill vacancies on the three major governmental councils, these electoral colleges provided a setting for political agitation by the planters.
+In addition, the first police force for the colony was established in July 1839.

 Raising and disbursing revenue was the responsibility of the Combined Court, which included members of the Court of Policy and six additional financial representatives appointed by the College of Electors.
 In 1855 the Combined Court also assumed responsibility for setting the salaries of all government officials.
-This duty made the Combined Court a center of intrigues resulting in periodic clashes between the governor and the planters.
+This duty made the Combined Court a centre of intrigues resulting in periodic clashes between the governor and the planters.

 Other Guyanese began to demand a more representative political system in the 19th century.
 By the late 1880s, pressure from the new Afro-Guyanese middle class was building for constitutional reform.
 In particular, there were calls to convert the Court of Policy into an assembly with ten elected members, to ease voter qualifications, and to abolish the College of Electors.
 Reforms were resisted by the planters, led by Henry K. Davson, owner of a large plantation.
 In London the planters had allies in the West India Committee and also in the West India Association of Glasgow, both presided over by proprietors with major interests in British Guiana.
+During this period, Indian migrants started to move to British Guiana and settle there.